benjkent/supercat/README.md

 git commit -m "add a landing page" git push -u origin main
 ```
-Now when we refresh the page we went to earilier - after some github magic time - our index page is now rendered in the browser.
+Now when we refresh the page we went to earlier - after some github magic time - our index page is now rendered in the browser.